macedd/asynchronous-emitter/readme.md

 # Asynchronous Event Emitter

-Nodejs Events runs in synchronous mode.
-This means that event listeners that are `async` cannot be `await`ed.
-This package extends the [`EventEmitter`](https://nodejs.org/api/events.html#events_class_eventemitter) class and enables the promises to chain into the `emit` event.
+Nodejs core _Events system_ is synchronous.
+This means we can't `await` for listeners and `async` listeners can't be caught.
+This package extends [`EventEmitter`](https://nodejs.org/api/events.html#events_class_eventemitter) and enables event emmiters to `await` for listeners to resolve in a concise way.

 ## Install